acerock/CppToCSharpTools/readme.md

 This is a  follow the rules regarding preceding and consecutive comments and access modifiers.

-As mentioned, the goal is to assure array members are correctly persisted just as any other member variable and we don't have to worry about the constant being a #define in C++ or an positive integer.
+As mentioned, the goal is to assure array members are correctly persisted just as any other member variable.

 #### Sample fixed sized array member
 CSample.h